katahiromz/RisohEditor/README.txt

 It works on Windows 2003/Vista/7/8.1/10.

+See "Standardize.md" for standardization of resource IDs.

-See LICENSE.txt for details of copyrights and license agreement.
+See "LICENSE.txt" for details of copyrights and license agreement.

 NOTICE: Please avoid to install in "C:\Program Files" or